rimoung/PythonSudoku/README.md

   - Least Constraining Value: Select value which is involved with least conflicts with neighboring domains Consistency Checks:
   - Forward Checking: If you assign a variable X, if another variable Y is involved in a constraint with X, you prune the domain of Y with any inconsistent values Arc Consistency: For every pair of variables participating in constraints with each other, every value in one variable's domain must be satisfiable by at least one value in the other variable's domain.

+#### Trial
-  - TRAIL: You may notice the use of a trail in BTSolver.
+You may notice the use of a trail in BTSolver.
 The trail is an important part of BTSolver as it is needed in order to enable backtracking.
 Whenever a variable is modified, a copy of the old value of the variable will be put onto the trail.
 When undo is called, changes made after the latest marker are undone, and the last marker is popped.

 In order to set the heuristics based on the tokens passed as arguments, you can read `btsolver.py` and `main.py` to see the functions that can be utilized in order to solve this task.